ZF-Commons/ZfcUser/README.md

 ------------

 ZfcUser is a user registration and authentication module for Zend Framework 2.
-Out of the box, ZfcUser works with Zend\Db, however adapter modules are available for Doctrine2 ORM and the Doctrine2 which can utilize either Doctrine2 or Zend\Db.
-It provides the foundations for adding user authentication and registration to your ZF2 site.
-It is built to be very simple and easily to extend.
+Out of the box, ZfcUser works with Zend\Db, however alternative storage adapter modules are available (see below).
+ZfcUser provides the foundations for adding user authentication and registration to your ZF2 site.
+It is designed to be very simple and easily to extend.

 Storage Adapter Modules
 -----------------------

 By default, ZfcUser ships with support for using Zend\Db for persisting users.
-However, by installing an alternative storage adapter module, you can take advantage of other methods of persisting users:
+However, by installing an optional alternative storage adapter module, you can take advantage of other methods of persisting users:

 - [ZfcUserDoctrineORM](https://github.com/ZF-Commons/ZfcUserDoctrineORM) - Doctrine2 ORM
 - [ZfcUserDoctrineMongoODM](https://github.com/ZF-Commons/ZfcUserDoctrineMongoODM) - Doctrine2 MongoDB ODM